alexdelorenzo/play_sounds/README.md

-# 🔊 Play sounds in your Python scripts
+# 🔊 Play sounds in Python scripts
-`play_sounds` provides a simple cross-platform API to play sounds in your Python scripts, and allows you to play sounds while a function or code block executes, or afterwards.
-The library includes a synchronous API and an equivalent asynchronous API.
+`play_sounds` provides a simple cross-platform API to play sounds in Python scripts.
+It includes a synchronous API and an equivalent asynchronous API.

 For code examples, you can check out [`onhold`](https://github.com/alexdelorenzo/onhold) and [`ding`](https://github.com/alexdelorenzo/ding), or scroll down to the [Usage section](https://github.com/alexdelorenzo/play_sounds/#Usage).